 Well, it’s essentially a budget Rivendell.
 You’re probably not familiar with Rivendell Bicycle Works, but they’re a small and sort of cult brand that is known for rather expensive bikes that ride like a dream.

-It turns out that Rivendell’s founder and bike designer, a guy named Grant Petersen who’s prominent in the industry, also collaborated on the design of the Franklin.
+It turns out that Rivendell’s founder and bike designer—a fairly prominent industry figure named Grant Petersen—also collaborated on the design of the Franklin.
 So it bears a lot of his hallmarks, like extra-long chainstays, a tall head tube, a long effective top tube, and seat and head tube angles both around 70-71 degrees.
 The low bottom bracket also keeps the center of gravity low and stable, and makes it easier to put a foot down at a stop.

-Having owned two actual Rivendells, I consider the Franklin something like 80% or 90% of the ride quality for 15%-25% of the price.
+Having owned two actual Rivendells, I consider the Franklin something like 70% or 80% of the ride quality for 15%-25% of the price.
 Of course, at $500, Brooklyn doesn’t have the artisanal flair like beautiful lugged construction or detailed paint jobs.
 Now, I love those details and frankly don’t mind paying a lot for them.

 But you can’t ride artisanal flair to the office, and I couldn’t find any significant, practical differences without really splitting hairs between the Franklin and a comparable Rivendell.